obrunet/Spark_Computation_of_Connected_Component_in_Graphs/README.md

 __Strenghts and weaknesses of the algorithm__

-- it make use of a loop
+- It makes use of a loop, which is not in accordance with the distributed processing paradigm but to our knowledge we can't proceed without any loop.
-- it is not suited for fully connected db
+- It is not suited for "highly" connected graphs with a high ratio of vertices compared to edges.
-- reproductibility : nb at each iteration differs
+- As stated previously, the computation time is influenced by the way the data / partitions are splitted among nodes of the cluster.
+The same run can lead to a different number of iterations, the lack of reproductibility could also be an issue.
-- a complex problem, better solution, can be parallelized
+- Nevertheless, finding connected components in graph remains a complex task, the CCF algorithm has proven to be a robust solution, further more a solution that can be parallelized.

 __Alternative solutions__